josmeuleman/FRLibBasics/README.md

 - FRButtonLEDTest.ino

 ## FRLED
-The class LED is allows for controlling binary outputs such as LEDs.
+The class LED allows for controlling binary outputs such as LEDs.
 Methods:

 	#include <FRLED.h>